O. Reg. 163/20: WORK DEPLOYMENT MEASURES FOR MENTAL HEALTH AND ADDICTIONS AGENCIESSkip to content

 4. Require and collect information from staff, contractors or volunteers about their likely or actual exposure to the Virus, or about any other health conditions that may affect their ability to provide services.

-5. Suspend, for the duration of the emergency, any grievance process with respect to any matter referred to in this Order.
+5. Suspend, for the duration of this Order, any grievance process with respect to any matter referred to in this Order.

 5. For greater certainty, a mental health and addictions agency may implement redeployment plans without complying with provisions of a collective agreement, including lay-off, seniority/service or bumping provisions.